GjjvdBurg/abed/docs/usage/settings.rst

 Default: ``120``

-Abed reserves one thread on the compute node for copying every once in a while the result files from the scratch directory to the home directory (see also :setting:`REMOTE_SCRATCH`).
+If :setting:``MW_COPY_WORKER`` is ``True``, Abed reserves one thread on the compute node for periodically copying the result files from the scratch directory to the home directory (see also :setting:`REMOTE_SCRATCH`).
 This setting defines the time in seconds between consecutive copying of the results.

 Experiment type
 ===============